The oceans make up the biodiversity of 71% of the planet's surface,97% of the Earth’s water, and 99% of the living space

 - Pangaea Explorations continuously monitor carbon dioxide through their expeditions, working in collaboration with National Oceanic and Atmospheric Administration.

-Coral reefs are one of the most productive ecosystems on Earth, and one of the most sensitive to climate change: Elevated surface temperatures can cause seawater to heat up and coral animals expel their symbiotic algae they rely on for energy, essential for the nutrition and colour of corals, and ecosystem services.
+Coral reefs are one of the most productive ecosystems on Earth, and one of the most sensitive to climate change (UCUSA.org): Elevated surface temperatures can cause seawater to heat up and coral animals to expel their symbiotic algae they rely on for energy, essential for the nutrition and colour of corals, and ecosystem services.
 When the algae die, corals appear white and are referred to as "bleached".
 Water temperatures of as little as 1 degree Celsius above normal, lasting for at least two to three days, can be used as a predictor of coral bleaching and can threaten the health of coral reefs.